-Section 3.1 for more information about this corpus) shows that about 38% of the services are not documented at all.
-Using only plain-text documentation of the WSDL to tags service would therefore leaves at least 38% of the services untagged, which is not acceptable.
+One simple idea to extract tags from services would be to use Kea on their plain-text documentations.
+Unfortunately, an analysis of our service corpus shows that about 38% of the services are not documented at all.
 Another important source of information to discover tags are the identifiers contained in the WSDL.
 For instance weather would surely be an interesting tag for a service named WeatherService.
 Unfortunately, identifiers are not easy to work with.
-Firstly because identifiers are usually a concatenation of different words (remember MyWeatherService).
-Secondly because they can be associated to different kinds of elements (services, ports, types, ...) that have not the same importance in a service description.
-For all of these reasons, extracting candidate tags from WSDL files is not straightforward.
-Several pre-processing and text-mining techniques are required.
-Moreover, the previous described feature (tfidf and distance) are not easy to adapt on words coming from a service descriptions.
-First because WSDL deals with two categories of words (the one coming from the documentation and the one coming from the identifiers) that are not necessary related.
+Firstly because identifiers are usually a concatenation of different words.
+Secondly because they are associated with different kinds of elements (services, ports, types, ...) that have not the same importance in a service description.
+Therefore, extracting candidate tags from WSDL files is not straightforward.
+Several preprocessing and text-mining techniques are required.
+Moreover, the previously described features (tfidf and distance) are not easy to adapt on words from WSDL files.
+First because WSDL deals with two categories of words (the documentation and the identifiers) that are not necessary related.
 Second because the distance feature is meaningless on the identifiers, which are defined in an arbitrary order.